alexoid/alexoid.github.com/index.markdown

 title: Alexoid
 ---

+YO!
 This project <a href="http://github.com//alexoid.github.com">Alexoid</a> is awesome.

 To enable Disqus comments + badges for this site, [add it to your Disqus account](http://disqus.com/add/).